hakjoooh/CompilerProject2015/README.md

 - Complete the lexical definition of S in [lexer.mll]
 - Complete the syntax definition of S in [parser.mly]
 - Implement the translator from S to T in [translator.ml]
-- Implement an optimizer from S to T in [optimizer.ml]
+- Implement an optimizer for T in [optimizer.ml]

 Regarding the optimizer, try your best as you can.
 The score will be based on the correctness (i.e., semantics-preserveness) of the optimizer and the quality of the